What are some safety tips for hosts of places to events?

 Always pay and communicate on Hyra Space.
 Use Hyra Space’s messaging system to get to know your guests and share expectations about the trip or your space.

 Read profiles and reviews of your potential guests, and look for verified phone numbers, connected social networks, and references.
 If potential guests don’t have any profile verifications, you can ask them to complete some.

 Trust your intuition: If you don’t feel right about a reservation, don’t accept it.

-Fill out your Space Rules and Space Manual
+Fill out your House Rules and House Manual

-Completing your Space Rules and Space Manual helps guests know what to expect.
+Completing your House Rules and House Manual helps guests know what to expect.
 Include anything you’d like people to know before they book – for example, whether (or where) smoking is allowed, whether certain areas are off-limits, your wifi password, or if guests should take off their shoes before coming inside.

-If a disaster affects your area and you’d like to help by hosting people in need of emergency housing, you can list your space for free.
+If a disaster affects your area and you’d like to help by hosting people in need of emergency housing, you can list your Home for free.

 Set requirements for your listing